-At the reporting date, the College held unrestricted reserves of £8,976,879 (2017 - £9,398,881).
+At the reporting date, the College held unrestricted reserves of £8,578,218 (2018 - £8,976,879).

-The trustees' intention is that this surplus will be contributed towards the costs of an additional building on the School's playing fields and to other strategic capital projects to avoid the need for bank borrowings, and to maintain a reserve for wider public benefit bursaries; however, they have not specifically designated a set amount for this purpose.
+The trustees' intention is that this surplus will be contributed towards the costs of the strategic capital projects to avoid the need for bank borrowings, and to maintain a reserve for wider public benefit bursaries; however, they have not specifically designated a set amount for this purpose.

-FUTURE PLANS
+FUTURE PLANS & EVENTS

 In light of the academic and financial performance, the School's key objectives for the future remain the same as reported above for this year.
+The 2019-20 Academic year has seen the outbreak of the Covid-19 throughout the United Kingdom.
+The School is set up to provide online lessons meaning that the high standard of education can continue and the strong balance sheet has made the charity resilient to handle such events.